AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_attributes.md

 Adds new custom chat room attributes or modifies existing ones set by the current user.

-<div class="alert note">This method is only used to modify the existing key-value pairs set by the current user rather than others.
+<div class="alert note">This method is only used to modify the existing key-value pairs set by the current user.
 To perform the overwrite operation, see <a href="overwrite">Forcibly set custom attributes</a>.</div>

 ### HTTP request